1.jpg

 I believe YOU are so wonderfully who you were meant to be and you bring a whole lot of special goodness to the world around you.

-So, to make that HUGE list feel more manageable and bite-sized, I’m sharing 4 simple tips I always do as a teacher to make my BTS season a lot more enjoyable, organized, and, dare I say, calm.
+So, to make that huge list feel more manageable, I’m sharing 4 simple tips I always do as a teacher to make BTS feel more enjoyable, organized, and, dare I say, calm.

 OH, and there are a bunch of exclusive freebies for you down below, from me and a few friends.
-Come see which tips will help you this year and which freebies you need too!
+Come see which tips and freebies you need!

 TIP ONE: PLAN ACTIVITIES AROUND BOOKS

-One of the best things you can do is connect your student’s learning to literacy whenever possible in my opinion!
+One of the best things you can do is connect your student’s learning to literacy whenever possible!
 Using stories to illustrate concepts and ideas that kids are going to encounter in real life is an amazing way to make those concepts really stick in their minds in meaningful ways.

 A few of my favorite books to start the new school year with are “Chicka Chicka Boom Boom”, “Chysanthemum”, Wemberly Worried, “First Day Jitters”, and “Lacey Walker Non-Stop Talker”.